ByteBrewerJB/esphome-modular-lvgl-buttons/README.md

 ### Guition `ESP32-jc4827w543C` 4.3" 480px * 272px Smart Screen

 Great screen with an very bright IPS display and dimming.
 You can get it on Ali for $20 USD.
-Only problem is ity only has 4MB of flash.
+Only problem is it only has 4MB of flash.
 ESPhome only lets you use half the flash so you need to fit your code in 2MB.
 It even has a DAC + AMP and a connector for a speaker but try fitting the audio output code in 2MB!